gvwilson/sensibleadventures/misc/bear-02.md

 himself up on top of it, leaped again for the nearest roof, and was gone.

-Meanwhile, Prince Lormay had just closed the door to his room behind him.
+Meanwhile, Prince Thokmay had just closed the door to his room behind him.
 A clean dress shirt was waiting on his pillow, and his town boots had been polished and set at the foot of his bed.
 He shrugged off his heavy uniform jacket and hung it on the tailor's dummy that